DoubleHelixApp/DoubleHelix/README.md

 wgse
 ```

-NOTE: See the [doc](https://wgse-ng.github.io/) for troubleshooting
+NOTE: See the [doc](https://wgse-ng.github.io/) for troubleshooting and for developer/user guides.